Rich Hosek

 Rich Hosek is a television writer and novelist whose screen credits include Star Trek: Voyager, Hope and Gloria, Pacific Blue, The New Addams Family, and The Fresh Prince of Bel-Air.
 He received a Leo Award for his work on The New Addams Family.
 His writing credits are all with writing partner Arnold Rudnick.
+He started working in television in 1990 as a production assistant, later a writers assistant, on the series A Different World.

 His novels include books in the Raney/Daye Investigation series, co-written with Arnold Rudnick and Loyd Auerbach: